raphaeldiscky/spring-micro-bookstore/README.md

 ## Features

-- Using `Event-Driven Architecture` built on top of RabbitMQ and Kafka for asynchronous communication between services
+- Using `Event-Driven Architecture` built on top of RabbitMQ for asynchronous communication between services
 - Building RESTful APIs using `Spring Boot`, with integrated `Swagger/OpenAPI` for interactive documentation
 - Leveraging `gRPC` for efficient internal service-to-service communication
 - Implementing the `API Gateway` pattern to handle routing